EU says it is in close contact with Germany over Condor loan

 The German government said on Tuesday it would guarantee a 380 million euro ($418 million) bridging loan for Condor to keep it flying.

-Condor and Thomas Cook GmbH, the second-biggest tour operator in Germany after TUI (TUIGn.DE), are both independent units of insolvent British parent company Thomas Cook.
+Condor and Thomas Cook GmbH, the second-biggest tour operator in Germany after TUI, are both independent units of insolvent British parent company Thomas Cook.

 Reporting by Peter Maushagen, writing by Philip Blenkinsop; editing by Francesco Guarascio